mwz/kafka-kamon-lag-monitor/README_DOCKERHUB.md

 # Kafka Lag Monitor with Kamon and InfluxDB
-Kafka lag monitoring of consumer groups using Kafka 0.10.2.0, Kamon and InfluxDB.
+Kafka lag monitoring of consumer groups using Kafka AdminClient, Kamon and InfluxDB.

 **NOTE**: It does not require access to Zookeeper.